 HIST 338 - The Black Novel as History: This course uses fiction to explore the nature and meaning of African American history.
 Novelists studied will vary.
-Writers considered in the past have included Charles Chestnutt, James Weldon Johnson, Richard Wright, Chester Himes, Zora Neale Hurston, Ralph Ellison, James Baldwin, Alice Walker, Toni Morrison, Gloria Naylor, Charles Johnson, and Roger Mosley.
+Writers considered in the past have included Charles Chestnutt, James Weldon Johnson, Richard Wright, Chester Himes, Zora Neale Hurston, Ralph Ellison, James Baldwin, Alice Walker, Toni Morrison, Gloria Naylor, Charles Johnson, and Walter Mosley.
 Offered occasionally.
 Three hours.
 Mr. Jefferson.

 HIST 342 - "The Godfather" as History: Few novels and films have influenced American popular culture as deeply as has "The Godfather."
 More than a lurid expose of organized crime, "The Godfather" is a tragedy in the classical sense, which unmasks persistent truths about human nature, society, and the history that complexities of modern life obscure.
 In this course, students will examine "The Godfather" to discern the insights the novel and film offer into such perennial questions as the nature of power, the sources of individual and social corruption, the consequences of sin, the character of the good society, the meaning of virtue, the efficacy of religion, and the relations between traditional culture (Gemeinschaft) and modern society (Gesellschaft).
 Offered alternate years during January term.
 Three hours.
 Mr. Malvasi.